 Knowledge, Skills, and Abilities (KSAs)

-Knowledge of engineering principles, techniques, and procedures.
+Knowledge of scientific, engineering, statistical, modeling, and hydrological principles, techniques, and procedures.

-Skills in using Microsoft Office programs such as Word, Excel, and Access.
+Skills in using Microsoft Office programs such as Word, Excel, and Access

 Skills in use of internet, email, word processing, spreadsheet, presentation, and database software.

 Skills in scientific data collection, management, and interpretation, particularly of hydrologic data.

 Skills in using and applying numerical models, particularly hydrodynamic and salinity transport models, and statistical procedures.